Minneapolis Theft Lawyer

 - Up to $3,000 in fines

-Felony theft:
+Felony theft

-When the property or services is:
+When the property or services are:

 - Valued at over $1,000 but not more than $5,000;